Summary

 - Configure Parameters: Adjust settings in the left-hand Control Panel.
 For the cleanest workflow, load your settings *before* populating the arena.
 If you do this out of order, a sync button (🔄) will appear to help you fix the state.

 - Run the Simulation: Use the main control buttons: Start [S], Pause [P], One Step [O], and Stop & Report [R].
-When paused, you can use the Arrow Keys to step through history.
+When paused, you can scrub the timeline using the time-travel slider, use the step navigation buttons (◀/▶), the autoplay buttons (Play/Stop), or use the Left/Right Arrow Keys as keyboard shortcuts to navigate history.
 For better performance on long runs, increase the Render Rate in the 'Simulation Control' panel to draw the arena less frequently.

 - Analyze Results: After stopping, a report appears.
 From here, you can view a graph of the population dynamics and download various data files, including the full session for later analysis.